 Clean the Inside of the Helmet

 Use mild dish soap or shampoo to clean the inside of the helmet.
 Rinse it with warm water and let it air dry.
 When you clean the lining of your helmet, fill the bucket with warm water and a mild soap solution.
 Dip the rag in it for wetting your helmet, and use another one to wipe the lining dry.

 Allow your cheek pads and helmet liner to dry completely before reattaching them.
 If you are planning to travel the next day, it is best you clean it the night before and let it air dry.

 Take Care of the Exterior of the Helmet

 After you have cleaned your helmet’s lining, take care of its outer shell.
-Take off the face shield and stickers, and clean them with mild dish soap or baby shampoo.
-Rinse them well and let them air dry before reattaching them to the helmet.
+Take off the face shield and stickers, and clean them with mild dish soap or shampoo.
+Rinse them well and when air-dried, reattach them to the helmet.

 Make sure you only use warm water to clean the exterior, as other substances could leave a lasting mark on it.
 When cleaning the outer shell, work in small sections so that you do not miss out on any area.
 Wipe off all dirt and grime before moving on to the next step.

 Blow out the vents of your helmet with a hairdryer.
 This will help remove any dirt or dust that may be stuck inside them.
 Also, a blast of air from the air compressor will keep them free of any moisture.

 Clean The Faceshield